 “I am passionate about defending medical professionals in administrative matters involving their complaints against their license to practice or seeking to reinstatement their licenses, peer review/corrective action hearings, and NPDB dispute resolutions,” Aaron says.
 “In such cases, these individuals who have dedicated their lives to the care of others need some who will speak for and take care of them.”

 Examples of recent matters:

-Aaron has been recognized and quoted by local and national news organizations, including NBC News, the Washington Post, AP, the Detroit Free Press, the Detroit News and the Lansing State Journal.
+Aaron has been recognized and quoted by local and national news organizations, including NBC News, The Washington Post, The Associated Press, Detroit Free Press, The Detroit News, and the Lansing State Journal.
 He has also provided lectures to physicians on guidelines for appropriate controlled substance prescribing before the Michigan State Medical Society and the Ingham County Medical Society.

-Aaron was born in Grosse Pointe, Michigan at Bon Secours Hospital.
-His father and sister are mental health professionals and he has dedicated his career to the defense of physicians and other health care providers.
-Aaron graduated from De La Salle Collegiate in Warren, Michigan and went on to Michigan State University.
-Aaron attended Detroit College of Law at Michigan State University and graduated Cum Laude (J.D.
-1997).
-While in law school, Aaron was an editor of the Law Review and law clerk at Kemp, Klein, Umphrey & Endelman, P.C.
+Aaron is a Grosse Pointe, Michigan, native.
+His father and sister are mental health professionals.
+Aaron graduated from De La Salle Collegiate in Warren, Michigan, and went on to Michigan State University.
+This was followed by Detroit College of Law at Michigan State University, where Aaron graduated Cum Laude.
+While in law school, Aaron served as editor of the Law Review and was a law clerk at Kemp, Klein, Umphrey & Endelman PC.

 Send this to a friend